Akuli/python-tutorial/files.md

 ```

 There's only one confusing thing about reading files.
 If we try
-to read it twice we'll find out that it only gets read once:
+to read the same file object twice we'll find out that it only gets read
+once:

 ```py
 >>> first = []